Polish People's Republic: Geography

 Geographically, the Polish People's Republic bordered the Baltic Sea to the North; the Soviet Union (via the Russian SFSR (Kaliningrad Oblast), Lithuanian, Byelorussian and Ukrainian SSRs) to the east; Czechoslovakia to the south and East Germany to the west.
 After World War II, Poland's borders were redrawn, following the decision taken at the Tehran Conference of 1943 at the insistence of the Soviet Union.
-Poland lost 77,000 km^{2} of territory in its eastern regions (Kresy), gaining instead the smaller but much more industrialized (however ruined) so-called "Regained Territories" east of the Oder-Neisse line.
+Poland lost 77,000 km^{2} of territory in its eastern regions (Kresy), gaining instead the smaller but much more industrialised (however ruined) so-called "Regained Territories" east of the Oder-Neisse line.

 Administration

 The Polish People's Republic was divided into several voivodeships (the Polish unit of administrative division).
 After World War II, the new administrative divisions were based on the pre-war ones.
 The areas in the East that were not annexed by the Soviet Union had their borders left almost unchanged.
 Newly acquired territories in the west and north were organized into the voivodeships of Szczecin, Wrocław, Olsztyn and partially joined to Gdańsk, Katowice and Poznań voivodeships.
 Two cities were granted voivodeship status: Warsaw and Łódź.

 In 1950, new voivodeships were created: Koszalin – previously part of Szczecin, Opole – previously part of Katowice, and Zielona Góra – previously part of Poznań, Wrocław and Szczecin voivodeships.
 In addition, three other cities were granted the voivodeship status: Wrocław, Kraków and Poznań.

 In 1973, Poland's voivodeships were changed again.
-This reorganization of the administrative division of Poland was mainly a result of local government reform acts of 1973 to 1975.
+This reorganisation of the administrative division of Poland was mainly a result of local government reform acts of 1973 to 1975.
 In place of the three-level administrative division (voivodeship, powiat, gmina), a new two-level administrative division was introduced (49 small voivodeships and communes).
 The three smallest voivodeships: Warsaw, Kraków and Łódź had a special status of municipal voivodeship; the city mayor (prezydent miasta) was also province governor.